Mark Santangeli

 The CSX has grown rapidly since its inception to become a leading offshore exchange.
 Since introducing dedicated rules for listing corporate and sovereign debt securities the CSX has attracted the attention of many of the world's leading international financial institutions who have listed various types of specialist issues on the CSX.

-The CSX was granted "recognised stock exchange" status under the UK HM Revenue & Customs as of March 2004 under Section 841 of the UK Income and Corporation Taxes Act 1988.
-The recognition allows issuers of quoted corporate and sovereign debt securities to use what is commonly referred to as the "eurobond exemption" to pay interest to investors without deducting withholding tax, and makes CSX listed corporate and sovereign debt securities eligible for certain UK pension investments.
+The CSX was granted "recognised stock exchange" status under the UK HM Revenue & Customs as of March 2004 under Section 841 of the UK Income and Corporation Taxes Act 1988 and remains recognised under Section 1005 of the UK Income Tax Act 2007.
+This recognition allows issuers of quoted corporate and sovereign debt securities to use what is commonly referred to as the "eurobond exemption" to pay interest to investors without deducting withholding tax, and makes CSX listed corporate and sovereign debt securities eligible for certain UK pension investments.

 The CSX is an affiliate member of the International Organization of Securities Commissions and of the World Federation of Exchanges.
-The CSX is also a full member to the Cayman Islands chapter of the Alternative Investment Management Association and of the Intermarket Surveillance Group.
+The CSX is also a full member to the Cayman Islands chapter of the Alternative Investment Management Association, the Quoted Companies Alliance and of the Intermarket Surveillance Group.

 Ogier has been a full listing agent of the CSX since 2004 and has acted as listing agent on a number of listings.
 The services provided include advising with respect to the listing of equity securities and debt securities (including corporate and sovereign debt securities).
 Ogier advises on all aspects of the listing of debt securities - from the initial listing process through to advising on continuing CSX obligations - and has a wide range of experience on the structuring and documenting of debt issuance transactions.